menu

 Sunrise

-Arches National Park requires a timed entry ticket for the entire park between April 1-October 31, 2023 between the hours of 7am-4pm MT.
-This is a timed entry reservation system, which means your ticket will give you a 1-hour window to enter the park.
-Once you’ve entered the park during your 1-hour window you’re free to leave and reenter the park.
+Home to some of the most well-known hikes in Southern Utah, Arches National Park requires a timed entry ticket for the entire park between April 1-July 6 and August 28-October 31, 2025 between the hours of 7am-4pm MST.
+This is a timed entry reservation, which means your ticket will give you a 1-hour window to enter the park.
+Once you’ve entered the park during your 1-hour window you’re free to leave and reenter the park the same day.

 Cost: $2/ticket